-The Volvo XC60 Recharge plug-in hybrid is easy to live with, offering strong real-world economy and low CO2 emissions for such a big SUV
+The Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

 A mid-sized premium SUV like the XC60 might not be the obvious plug-in hybrid choice, but Volvo's setup combines petrol and electric power to good effect, with strong electric range, decent fuel economy and low CO2 output.
 Volvo updated the car in late 2021, adding a larger 18.8kWh battery and improving fuel economy, so now the plug-in hybrid SUV can return up to 282mpg, rather than closer to 100mpg.
 Achieving that figure means topping up the battery before every journey, but thankfully, charging the XC60 Recharge is an easy task.

 Volvo XC60 Recharge hybrid range

-The XC60 comes with a 4.5-metre three-pin cable as standard, while a 4.5-metre Type 2 cable for use with public chargers and wallboxes is a £50 optional extra, which seems a little tight on Volvo’s part given the price of the car.
+The plug-in hybrid XC60 comes with a seven-metre Type 2 charging cable as standard, which you’ll use for topping up from a home wallbox or most public charging points.
 The on-board charger has been upgraded since the car launched and now limits maximum charging speed to 6.4kW (previously 3.7kW), which almost halves the projected charge time.
 Those with a standard home wallbox should be able to fully recharge the battery is around five hours, regardless of the speeds the charging point you’re using is capable of.

 This is the most efficient way to charge the 18.8kWh lithium-ion battery, but there is another method.
 There’s a driving mode that forces energy into the battery on the move – useful if you want to top the battery up for electric driving when you get to a town, but it does place more strain on the engine, so expect your fuel economy to decrease if you engage this setting.
 Honestly, we wouldn’t bother.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering strong real-world economy and low CO2 emissions for such a big SUV
+- 2Range, MPG, CO2 & charging - currently readingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

 - 4Performance, engine & driveThe Volvo XC60 Recharge plug-in hybrid can be very economical, but it also offers surprising performance thanks to its broad spread of power